jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~graphemeIndexG( indexB )

 Returns the grapheme index corresponding to byte index `indexB`.
-It is zero if the grapheme index cannot be found with a binary search.
 It is negative if the byte index is not aligned with a grapheme boundary.
+It is `.nil` if the grapheme index cannot be found with a binary search.

 `indexB` must be a positive or negative whole number.
 If `indexB` is negative, the byte index is counted from the end of the string.